Karen Hanrahan

-Karen Hanrahan is the president and CEO of the Glide Foundation, a social justice organization based in San Francisco, California.
+Karen Hanrahan is the former president and CEO of the Glide Foundation, a social justice organization based in San Francisco, California.
 From 2009 to 2015, she served as a Barack Obama appointee in the State Department, where she was the US Coordinator for International Assistance to Afghanistan and Pakistan and later the Deputy Assistant Secretary for Democracy, Human Rights, and Labor.
 She was appointed CEO of the Glide Foundation in 2017.